Orange Meringue Pie is a delicious spin on a Lemon Meringue Pie!

 Oh.
 My.
 Goodness.

 Just as I expected, it was like a slice of sunshine!
-I immediately decided that I could make this myself and so tweaked my Lemon Meringue Pie recipe to come up with this version, which is featured in my latest cookbook, Sweetness.
+I immediately decided that I could make this myself and so tweaked my Lemon Meringue Pie recipe to come up with this version, which is featured in my third cookbook, Sweetness.

 If you have any lemon pie lovers in your life, this orange version will be sure to win them over as well.
 Of course, it helps that it’s easy as pie to make!
 Let me show you how.